Proold History, Family Crest & Coats of Arms

 - Origins Available:

 Early Origins of the Proold family

-Bedfordshire where some of the first records of the family were listed in the Hundredorum Rolls of 1273: Hugh le Proude; and Robert le Proud.
+The surname Proold was first found in Bedfordshire where some of the first records of the family were listed in the Hundredorum Rolls of 1273: Hugh le Proude; and Robert le Proud.
 The same rolls listed: John Prude in Buckinghamshire; Cristina le Prute in Oxfordshire; and Herbert le Prute in Wiltshire.
-CITATION[CLOSE]

 Early History of the Proold family

 This web page shows only a small excerpt of our Proold research.
 Another 139 words (10 lines of text) covering the years 1348, 1409, 1391, 1394, 1783 and 1852 are included under the topic Early Proold History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Proud, Proude, Prout, Prowd and others.

 Early Notables of the Proold family (pre 1700)

 Another 44 words (3 lines of text) are included under the topic Early Proold Notables in all our PDF Extended History products and printed products wherever possible.